A STEP BY STEP GUIDE FOR A SMALL BUSINESS To Calculate Assets

 A sample of a balance sheet is below to guide you:

-You can generate your balance sheet by downloading a template and then draw it in Excel.
+You can generate your balance sheet by downloading a template and then drawing it in Excel.

-List up your assets in the template and categorize them as fixed assets, current assets, and other assets.
-You must include all assets, even long-term assets and short-term assets while listing them up.
+List up your assets in the template and categorize them as fixed, current, and other.
+You must include all, even long-term and short-term assets while listing them up.